emullier/NTDS_team51_BrainNetworks/README.md

 In this project, we use the theories and hands-on taught during the semester on a brain network dataset computed from MRI acquisitions.
 More specifically, we compare brain networks properties of a population of stroke patients between the acute and the chronic phases.

+###  Codes
+The different jupyter notebooks available are the codes associated to the results presented in the project report.

 ###  Team